Collis Potter Huntington: Chesapeake and Ohio Railway, new cities and a shipyard

 Huntington is largely credited with vision and the combination of developments which created and built a vibrant and progressive community.
-The 15 years of rapid growth and development led to the incorporation of Newport News, Virginia as a new independent city in 1896.
-It is one of only two independent cities in Virginia that were so formed without developing first as an incorporated town.
+The 15 years of rapid growth and development led to the incorporation of Newport News as an independent city in 1896.

 Near the tracks of the C&O's Hampton Branch was a normal school, dedicated in its earliest years to training teachers to educate the South's many African-American freedmen after the Civil War and abolition of slavery.
-Both adults and children were eager to learn.
 Most southern blacks had been denied opportunities for education literacy before the Civil War.
 The school which developed to become modern-day Hampton University was first led by former Union General Samuel Chapman Armstrong.
-Perhaps the best known of General Armstrong's students was a youth named Booker T. Washington.
-He later was hired as principal of Tuskegee Institute in Alabama, another historically black college, and developed it into Tuskegee University.
-When Sam Armstrong suffered a debilitating paralysis in 1892 while in New York, he returned to Hampton in a private railroad car provided by Huntington, with whom he had collaborated on black education projects.
+When Armstrong suffered a debilitating paralysis in 1892 while in New York, he returned to Hampton in a private railroad car provided by Huntington, with whom he had collaborated on black education projects.

-In the lower Peninsula, Collis and other Huntington family members and their Old Dominion Land Company were involved in many aspects of life and business.
+In the lower peninsula, Huntington along with some family members and their Old Dominion Land Company were involved in many aspects of life and business.
 They founded schools, museums, libraries and parks among their many contributions.
-In Williamsburg, Collis' Old Dominion Land Company owned the historic site of the 18th-century capital buildings.
-This was transferred to the women who were the earliest promoters of what became Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
-This site was later a key piece of the Abby and John D. Rockefeller Jr.'s massive restoration of the former colonial capital city.
-They developed Colonial Williamsburg, one of the world's major tourist attractions.
+In Williamsburg, the Old Dominion Land Company owned the historic site of the 18th-century capital buildings.
+This was transferred to the women who were the earliest promoters of what became Preservation Virginia.